William Roger Brown: Career

 Brown provided the site for a new school in Newtown, Trowbridge, which opened in 1901; he is named on its foundation stone.
 Between 1887 and 1889 he also paid for the building of the Trowbridge Town Hall, at a cost of some £20,000 to celebrate the Golden Jubilee of Queen Victoria.
 During his lifetime, a marble bust of Brown by Edward Sheppard, inscribed to commemorate his donation, was placed on the staircase of the town hall.

 In 1893, Victoria made Brown a knight bachelor, and in 1895 he received a grant of arms.

+In politics Brown was a Liberal, and in religion he was a Congregationalist.